lenkaback/CancerGenomics/README.md

 ```

 ### Plot the results
-To plot the read-depth of the wild-type and tumor genome, and their log2 ration use the following python script with parameters:
+To plot the read-depth of the wild-type and tumor genome, and their log2 ratio use the following python script with parameters:

 ```
 python depth_plot.py --wt_file_name wt.depth.data --tu_file_name tu.depth.data --window_size 10000
 ```

-The resulting graphs are saved as PNG files and can be found in the folder results.
+The resulting graphs are saved as PNG files and can be found in the folder **results**.